Mon - Sun: 24 hours.

 • Special damages.
 This is where any costs, expenses or financial losses linked to your injuries will be claimed back.

 As each care home claim is unique, so is any settlement amount.
-For a personal injury solicitor to accurately calculate how much compensation could be claimed, they would have to examine every detail.
+For a solicitor to accurately calculate how much compensation could be claimed, they would have to examine every detail.

 Find out more on the above types of damages here.